 An up to date (issued within 6 months) Criminal Records Check (CRC) and, for some positions as required by policy or regulation, Vulnerable Sector Check (VSC) are required for all YMCA employee and volunteer positions prior to commencing employment or volunteerism (see section 5).
 Regulated Child Care Staff must follow the regulations for Newfoundland and Labrador.
+Upon approval from the Department of Education, an affidavit may be accepted: a) when a current employee or volunteer criminal record check and vulnerable sector check is outside the three (3) year expiry and the YMCA has a receipt for an updated background check is on file, or; b) when a new employee or volunteer criminal record check and vulnerable sector check is issued from another Canadian province or outside of Canada.
+The new employee or volunteer whose background check is from another Canadian province must apply for one with RNC/RCMP after three (3) months of relocating to Newfoundland and Labrador.
+The new employee or volunteer whose background check is from outside of Canada must apply for one with RNC/RCMP after six (6) months of relocating to Newfoundland and Labrador.
 All forms of advertising used to recruit and select staff and volunteers will include a statement that YMCA offers of employment (or volunteer assignment) are contingent upon the successful completion of a Criminal Records Check (CRC) and, if applicable, a Vulnerable Sector Check (VSC).
 It is to be received prior to the individual starting their employment or voluntarism with the YMCA.